Container

 Breisgau and Ortenau

 Heading once again to the Black Forest, we reach the slopes of the Breisgau wine region.
-One of the most famous towns is Ettenheim, where you can still feel the baroque era.
-Enjoy a great view of the region from nearby Heubergturm tower.
+One of the most famous towns is Ettenheimwhere the charm of the baroque era can still be felt in every corner.
+Take a short detour to the nearby Heubergturm tower and enjoy the sweeping views over vineyards, forests, and rolling hills.

 Gengenbach im Kinzigtal: das Fachwerkstädtchen imponiert mit engen Gassen, wunderschön restaurierten Fachwerkhäuschen und einer heimeligen Innenstadt.